BKSY Collar Strategy

 What is a collar on BKSY?

 A collar on BKSY is the collar strategy applied to BKSY (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With BKSY stock trading near $40.50, the strikes shown on this page are snapped to the nearest listed BKSY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BKSY stock at $30.89 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed BKSY chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are BKSY collar max profit and max loss calculated?